mgoellnitz/dinistiq/README.md

 not to use this in your code but add configuration files (see below) to control the selection of implementing classes outside the code.

-You may defined annotations describing qualifiers
+You may define annotations describing qualifiers

 ```Java
 @Qualifier